Which Power Station Is The Best For Your Needs? The Rockpals 300W Or 500W?

 The Rockpals 500W has two outlets, but the 500W inverter rating is the total wattage they will output together, not separately.

 You might’ve noticed that the inverter rating has two numbers, a continuous watt and a surge watt.

 The surge watts is how much the inverter can output for a very short time, usually less than 30 seconds.

 When considering which power station to buy, you should ignore the surge watt rating and focus on the continuous wattage which is what will matter the most in day-to-day use.

-The smaller 300W model has two QC 3.0 ports, while the larger only has one.
+Both models have a QC 3.0 port.
 Note that your device must support QC for it to utilize the faster charging.
 Other USB devices can still be used.